stickymongoose/geeksort/README.md

 ## I found a problem.
 Where do I go?

-Try checking out the (subreddit)[www.reddit.com/r/geeksort], or the (Trello board)[https://trello.com/b/GtFVkybB/issue-tracking], which is linked at the (GeekSort BitBucket)[https://bitbucket.org/geeksort/geeksort/] page.
+Try checking out the [subreddit](www.reddit.com/r/geeksort), or the [Trello board](https://trello.com/b/GtFVkybB/issue-tracking), which is linked at the [GeekSort BitBucket](https://bitbucket.org/geeksort/geeksort/) page.

+## I like this, I want to help!

+Check out the [Trello board](https://trello.com/b/GtFVkybB/issue-tracking) with steps on how to join/post.